 The fear of self has been studied most extensively in the context of obsessive compulsive disorder (OCD).
 EDs and OCD share an elevated rate of comorbidity (Bertrand, Bélanger, & O'Connor, 2011) and demonstrate phenomenological similarities (Formea & Burns, 1995; Pigott et al., 1991).
-Furthermore, several cognitive processes (ex: thought-fusion, perfectionism, impulsivity, etc.) have already been identified as transdiagnostic to both disorders (Altman & Shankman, 2009; Shafran, 2002; Shafran, Teachman, Kerry, & Rachman, 1999).
+Furthermore, several cognitive processes (e.g., thought-fusion, perfectionism, impulsivity, etc.) have already been identified as transdiagnostic to both disorders (Altman & Shankman, 2009; Shafran, 2002; Shafran, Teachman, Kerry, & Rachman, 1999).
 Given the close relationship between EDs and OCD, it is possible that research into the feared self in OCD may inform our conceptualization of this construct in EDs.

 Support for this view comes from studies utilising the Fear of Self Questionnaire (FSQ; Aardema et al., 2013).
-This self-report measure was developed for use with individuals with OCD and taps into feared self domains common to this disorder (ex: the self as dangerous, negligent, etc.).
+This self-report measure was developed for use with individuals with OCD and taps into feared self domains common to this disorder (e.g., the self as dangerous, negligent, etc.).
 Despite having been designed for applicability to OCD self concerns, there is some limited research to suggest that the FSQ measures the fear of self as it applies to EDs as well.
 It has been found that individuals with EDs obtain greater scores on the FSQ as compared to healthy control participants (Purcell Lalonde, O'Connor, Aardema, & Coelho, 2015; Wilson, Aardema, & O'Connor, 2017) and even as compared to participants with most subtypes of OCD (with the exception of those with repugnant obsessions; Aardema et al., 2018).
 Results pertaining to the relationship between fear of self as measured by the FSQ and specific ED symptoms have been mixed, with one study reporting strong positive correlations (Wilson et al., 2017) and another reporting no association (Purcell Lalonde et al., 2015).
+However, it should be noted that a limitation of the studies employing the FSQ in ED samples is the lack of an OCD symptom measure.
+Given the high rates of comorbidity between EDs and OCD, it is possible that the levels of fear of self observed in ED samples is better accounted for by the presence of OCD symptoms.
+Future studies examining this construct in EDs should aim to measure OCD symptoms to address this limitation.

-Additionally, inference-based therapy (IBT; O'Connor, Aardema, & Pélissier, 2005) is a cognitive treatment designed for use with individuals with OCD that directly targets fear of self and related constructs.
-This treatment was adapted for EDs (Bertrand & O'Connor, 2009) and has been found to be effective in reducing both ED symptoms as well as fear of self in individuals with BN (Purcell Lalonde & O'Connor, 2015; Purcell Lalonde, O'Connor, St-Pierre-Delorme, Perreault, & Wilson, 2016).
-Overall, these studies highlight the transdiagnostic nature of the fear of self in EDs and OCD.
+Additionally, inference-based therapy (IBT; O'Connor, Aardema, & Pélissier, 2005) is a cognitive treatment designed for use with individuals with OCD that targets inferential confusion, a maladaptive inductive reasoning process, and related constructs such as the fear of self.
+This treatment has been found to be as effective as traditional cognitive-behavioural therapy in the treatment of OCD (see Julien, O'Connor, & Aardema, 2016 for a review).
+IBT has also been adapted for EDs (Bertrand & O'Connor, 2009) and there is some support for its efficacy in reducing both ED symptoms as well as fear of self in individuals with BN (Purcell Lalonde & O'Connor, 2015; Purcell Lalonde, O'Connor, St-Pierre-Delorme, Perreault, & Wilson, 2016).
+Overall, there is some support for the fear of self as a transdiagnostic factor common to both EDs and OCD.